Josef Köberl Swims For 38 Minutes In -0.23°C Water at 3,216 Meters

 Courtesy of WOWSA, Huntington Beach, California.

-On July 10th, Austrian extreme swimmer Josef Köberl from Vienna completed a celebrated Ice Mile in -0.23°C water temperature in the 50-meter canal located within the glacial crevasse on the Hintertux Glacier.
+On July 10th, Austrian extreme swimmer Josef Köberl from Vienna attempted to complete a celebrated Ice Mile in -0.23°C water temperature in the 50-meter canal located within the glacial crevasse on Austria’s Hintertux Glacier.

 Starting at 10:16 am, Köberl stepped into the turquoise shimmering ice water to complete the 32 lengths of the canal.
 A doctor and rescue team members provided his safety net.
 They were on full alert, especially as Köberl had three lengths to go.
 “I could scream in pain all the time,” said Köberl as he swam to the 1,511-meter mark, just short of the Ice Mile.